phe-bioinformatics/phe-bioinformatics.github.io/_posts/2017-06-14-ggtree_exploration.md

  | sample_00125 | sensitive | 0 |
  | sample_01454 | intermediate | 0.5 |

- And the code to read this in is
+ And the code to read this in is as follows.
+Header and row names are specified using the two parameters `header=TRUE` and `row.names=1`. `check.names=FALSE` is necessary in case sample names begin with a numeric.
  ```R
  meta_data <- read.table("meta.tsv", sep="\t", header=TRUE,check.names=FALSE, stringsAsFactor=F, row.names = 1)
  ```

- header and row names are specified using the two parameters `header=TRUE` and `row.names=1`. `check.names=FALSE` is necessary in case sample names begin with a numeric